 About Alexandro

 Alexandro Aguilar is a pianist, composer-arranger, educator, and lifelong student of music whose roots trace back to the small town of Payette, Idaho.
-What started as a childhood hobby at age 8 has since grown into a deep and multifaceted career in classical and jazz piano, composition, and cultural research.
+What started as a childhood hobby at age 8 has since grown into a deep and multifaceted career in classical and jazz performance, composition, education, and cultural research.

 Contact me!